kaddu ki kheer

 Simple to cook, needs few ingredients, and tastes amazing.
 This Navratri, offer the goddess this pumpkin kheer, ask for her blessings, and eat it with your family as well.

 At the moment, pumpkins are widely available on the market and are of the highest quality and cost.
-At the supermarket, the attractive mound of tasty pumpkins beckoned to me.In this recipe for kaddu ki kheer, I boiled the pumpkin and then mashed it before using it in the kheer.
+At the supermarket, the attractive mound of tasty pumpkins beckoned to me.
+In this recipe for kaddu ki kheer, I boiled the pumpkin and then mashed it before using it in the kheer.
 The use of grated pumpkin would be an alternative method of making the kheer.

-This famous Hyderabadi style Kheer can be served warm or chilled as classic Indian sweet and dessert for any occasion.
+This famous Hyderabadi style Kheer can be served warm or chilled as a classic Indian sweet and dessert for any occasion.

-Ingredients for kaddu ki kheer
+Ingredients for Kaddu ki kheer

-• 200 grams or pumpkin (kaddu) chopped
+• 200 grams of pumpkin (kaddu) chopped

 • 2 cups Milk